Playwright MCP over the Chrome extension for checking a frontend

 The false-broken read: a backgrounded tab

 The first failure mode traces back to something this very portfolio's own CLAUDE.md already documents as a gotcha: the claude-in-chrome extension frequently leaves the tab it is driving in the background.
 A backgrounded tab means document.hidden is true, and Chromium throttles or fully pauses requestAnimationFrame for hidden tabs.
 Every scroll-in or mount entrance animation on this site, and on most sites built with Motion or a similar library, starts at opacity zero and animates in on a frame loop.
-Freeze that loop before it runs and the screenshot captures the initial state forever: content that is present in the DOM and will render correctly for a real visitor, but reads as absent in the capture.
-Claude then reports the section as broken, I go check the live page myself, and it is fine.
-That is a screenshot lying about the actual state of the page, consistently, in one direction.

 What Playwright gives you that the extension does not